Errorname/prisma-multi-tenant/docs/Getting_Started.md

 Now that you have two tenants, we want to access them and put some data in it.

-We will do that by running Studio and using **the name of one of your tenant**:
+We will do that by running Studio using **the name of one of your tenant**:

 ```sh
 prisma-multi-tenant studio your_tenant_name
 ```

-If you want more to open another Studio for your other tenant, you can specify the port:
+If you want to open another studio instance for your other tenant, you can specify the port:

 ```sh
 prisma-multi-tenant studio your_other_tenant --port=5556